 Dozens of members of the notorious Mexican Mafia were recently arrested in a crackdown due to increased criminal activity occurring in Los Angeles County jails.
 Federal agents worked with local police in a coordinated operation that was the result of two cases.
 These cases resulted in 32 suspects being taken into federal custody, in addition to the several dozen people named who were already incarcerated.
 The cases named 83 people.
 Some of these people avoided justice, and remain fugitives.

 Those named in the case will face a variety of charges and possible sentences.
-If you or someone you know has been charged with a crime in the Los Angeles area, contact a Los Angeles criminal defense attorney at Spolin Law P.C..
+If you or someone you know has been charged with a crime in the Los Angeles area, contact a Los Angeles criminal defense attorney or staff member at Spolin Law P.C.
 For a free, confidential case evaluation, call us at (310) 424-5816 today.

 Charges the Mexican Mafia Members May Face

 The operation targeting Mexican Mafia members was part of a large federal investigation into the gang’s activities.
 Many of those named in the report were charged as part of a racketeering conspiracy.
 Through an elaborate communication network, gang leaders distributed orders to lower-ranking agents.
 This network allowed the leaders to control gang territory, collect taxes on contraband, and even arrange for those who disobeyed the gang’s wishes to be assaulted.

 Drug trafficking made up a large portion of the gang’s activities.
 The gang used their extensive contacts to facilitate drug sales all over the Los Angeles area.
 In some instances, they even introduced drugs into prisons to be sold.
 Members would purposefully get arrested for minor crimes to smuggle drugs in.